The Environment of Successful Building Part II: The Installation

 If time is money, it is especially so of installation success.
 When the clock starts, all stakeholders keep one eye on building time.
 Construction projects are often judged by timely delivery of installation success, and any backlog in construction produces client pressure.

 Clients and builders want quality workmanship on time, but the building business applies unrealistic pressure to building times.
 One can see it both ways.
 Any construction delay results in cost pressures.
-On the other hand, poor installation quality problems delays the project.
+On the other hand, poor installation quality problems delay the project.
 That leads to a different kind of client pressure.
 When building time arrives, all stakeholders benefit from the awareness of time’s influence on construction objectives.
 However, many stakeholders do not understand the importance of moisture levels when scheduling construction projects.

 Moisture levels exert a surprisingly profound influence on installation success.
 Appropriate moisture levels are crucial to wood and concrete installation success.
 However, moisture levels are largely determined by the relative humidity (RH) surrounding those building materials.
 Wood and concrete moisture levels are influenced by changes in RH.
 Moisture content is not to be feared, but to be managed for installation success.

 If budget is paramount to installation success, clients who place building schedules before moisture levels could pay up to $35 per square foot of professional neglect.
 Building time blows the budget when concrete is too wet to proceed, or if wood adhesives break down.
 Talk about client pressure.
 Builders who succumb to impatience actually extend the overall project building time.
 Or, they have the unenviable task of informing the bosses that installations have failed.
-Impatience creates a nightmare scenario – for contractors, project managers and clients.
+Impatience creates a nightmare scenario – for contractors, project managers, and clients.

 The Read on Installation